zsiki/ls/doc/source/tutorial.rst

    *(21.)
 Orientation for 10002 station*

+Repeat the orientation calculation for all known stations (231, 10006).

 There are observations to point 5002 and 5004 from station 10001 and 10002.
 So intersection can be calculated for them.